-Before launching a web push marketing campaign, every website owner should find out the best way of interaction with the audience.
-Both text content and notification design are important here.
+Before creating a web push marketing campaign, every website owner should determine the best way of interacting with their subscribers.
+Both the text content and notification design are important.

-Today we’ll review the appearance of web push notifications on different OS and browsers.
-We’ll introduce examples of notifications for various devices and systems.
-You will learn what your addressee sees after receiving an alert and how to approach campaign planning.
+Today we review the appearance of web push notifications on different OS and browsers.
+You will see what your subscribers see, and will be better able to plan your campaign.

 Read our ultimate guide on what web push notifications are.

 What is a Web Push Notification?

 Web push notification is a technology that enables a website to quickly communicate with its customers.
 Its main feature is that the notification pops up on the customer’s screen even if they have closed the website.